Color quite literally colors the way we view our world. Here’s an in-depth look at what various colors symbolize in cultures around the world.

 - Olive: A dark, earthy, subdued shade.

-In North and South America, Europe, and Islamic countries, surveys have shown that green is most commonly associated with nature, spring, and good health.
 Conversely, the United States and European Union sometimes associate it with poor health.
 The saying “green around the gills” refers to someone who appears sick.
 Although the origin of the phrase is lost, it’s likely due to the discoloration of one’s skin when they are nauseated.

 - Cerulean: A range of colors that includes teal, sky-blue, azure, and deep cyan.
 The name comes from the Latin word caeruleum, which means “sky” or “heavens.”